 Global Marketing Director

-After the graduation in Economics at Università Bocconi and a Master of Science in International Public Policy at UCL (University College London), Matteo joined The Monitor Group, a strategy consulting firm, supporting companies' business development in EMEA.
+o After the graduation in Economics at Università Bocconi and a Master of Science in International Public Policy at UCL (University College London), Matteo joined The Monitor Group, a strategy consulting firm, supporting companies' business development in EMEA.
 He joined Barilla in 2008 and moved from Marketing to Innovation in 2012 to develop and launch CucinaBarilla, which he led as the CucinaBarilla Managing Director.
-In 2018 he was appointed Global Marketing Director at Barilla, leading of the most dynamic and vibrating product categories of the company with a global footprint.
-He is passionate about Food, business modelling, trends and innovation.
-He will be chairing the Food Innovate Summit for the second time and attending it for the third time.
+In 2018 he was appointed Global Marketing Director at Barilla, leading of the most dynamic and vibrating categories of the company with a global footprint.
+He is passionate about Food, business modelling, trends and innovation

 Director of Food Safety and Quality Assurance

 Michael has over 7 years of various food & beverage category experience in quality assurance and food safety.

 Key highlights of his career include multi-site implementation and adherence to SQF requirements and regulations as well as driving and educating lean six sigma principles in fast paced, cross-departmental environments.

 He joined Taylor Farms in 2020 as the Director of Food Safety and Quality Assurance.

 Michael has earned his Bachelors Degree in Biology from Alfred University in Alfred, NY as well as his Six Sigma Black Belt from Villanova University.